 Appointments and Affiliations

-- Assistant Professor of the Practice in the Department of Mechanical Engineering & Materials Science
+- Associate Professor of the Practice in the Department of Mechanical Engineering and Materials Science

 - Office Location: 303 Hudson Hall, Mems Department, Durham, NC 27708

 - Ph.D.
 Swiss Federal Institute of Technology (Switzerland), 2008

 Interfacial transport phenomena and thermodynamics in energy technology, including phenomena at the micro- and nanoscale.
 Thermodynamics aspects of photovoltaics, novel sustainable energy conversion technologies, and chemical reactions are an essential part of my research.
 My main focus in research is the combination of ideas, insights and results from traditional energy technology such as thermal power plants with novel and innovative technologies such a fuel cells and photovoltaic cells based on micro- and nanostructured materials.
 An essential topi of my research interests is the energetic and exergetic analysis of complex energy conversion and storage systems, especially including renewable and sustainable energy solutions.

 Awards, Honors, and Distinctions